nemears/uml-cpp/TUTORIAL.md

 ## UmlClient and UmlServer
 A more adaptable and modular way to use a UmlManager is to use the `UmlClient` object in addition to the `uml-server` executable.
-The Client communicates with the server through UNIX ports (eventual plan to incorporate winsocket).
-The purpose is to take away the slow writing and reading to files from your process and shift it over to the uml-server (which doesn't have to be on your system).
+The Client communicates with the server through UNIX or windows ports to acheive a decoupled memory management with a larger model.
+The purpose is to take away the slow writing and reading to files from your processes and shift it over to the uml-server (which doesn't have to be on your system).
 It follows a basic restful api setup.
 Also feel free to use the UmlServer object within your code to specialize its strategy to release elements from memory.

 If you want to use the `uml-server` executable it has some commandline args listed below
 |commandline arg | description |